PDEP — Product Development Experience Plane

 PDEP (Product Development Experience Plane) is the product-native self-service cockpit in UPOS.

-PDEP is where a product creator (including a Symbiant) expresses Product Intent, steers stewardship decisions, and issues lifecycle commands (create, publish, evolve, deprecate, retire).
+PDEP is where a product creator (including a Symbiant) expresses Product Intent, steers stewardship decisions, and issues lifecycle commands (create/compile, publish, evolve, deprecate, retire).

-PDEP is not where creators author technical artifacts such as CIR, PROD, PDS, DPP, or policy bundles.
+PDEP is not where creators author technical artifacts such as PIR, PROD, PDS, DPP, or policy bundles.

 PDEP is intent + stewardship + lifecycle control.